BRAND NEW SUPPORT LUMBAR ROLL CUSHION AND SUPPORT

 The Lumbar D-Roll pillow Support is an excellent tool for wheelchair users to minimise stress on the spine and reduce lower back pain in any sitting position or while lying down.
 It will ensure you maintain the optimal spinal position for your lower back whilst sitting and is a must for patients who suffer from lower back pain (particularly whilst sitting).

-The rounded part of the d-shape fits comfortably into the lower back and the flat part of the cushion sits flush against a chair or bed.
-The strap feature ensures the support remains in the correct position as it hugs the chair or seat.
+The rounded part of the d-shape fits comfortably into the lower back, and the flat part of the cushion sits flush against a chair or bed.
+The strap ensures the support remains in the correct position as it hugs the chair or seat.

-Lightweight, portable, easy to use, the D-Roll Lumbar Support is ideal for the prevention and management of lower back pain – whether in the car, office, in your wheelchair or at home.
+Lightweight, portable, and easy to use, the D-Roll Lumbar Support is ideal for preventing and managing lower back pain – whether in the car, office, wheelchair, or home.

-The D-Roll Lumbar Support is made of high density quality foam and comes with a removable and washable cover.
+The D-Roll Lumbar Support is made of high-density foam and has a removable and washable cover.